First in a new series of uninhibited and totally unjustified rants on the state of 21st century Tai Chi from the monk in the pot.

 2: The Online School

-2017 was the year that I began to explore life outside the Teachable platform.
-I released my Tai Chi Breathing course in November on Udemy, and although the process is slower and in many ways more demanding than on Teachable, I hope to extend the course selection over the year on this platform.
+2017 was the year that I began to explore life outside the traditional teaching platforms.
+I released my Tai Chi Breathing course in November, and although the process is slower and in many ways more demanding than on other platforms, I hope to extend the course selection over the year on this new platform.

 3: Books etc (Grab one below)

 Most of the year I was engaged with other writing, scripts for videos or work related to Spain.
 But, I did get out the series of articles on Medium and the Teaching and Learning Online ebook as well as the short introduction to Tai Chi: 10 Things About Tai Chi.

 All these were added, as I customarily do, to the Gumroad package each year, so if you haven't yet checked out the complete library of Tai Chi - its got even better of late.

 4: Going Live

 Facebook grew to become an interesting venue for Live work this year, as both a supplement for those working through my online courses and as a source of discussion for anyone interested in the principles of the art.
 Having previously tried Periscope and Google hangouts without a great success, Facebook live enabled sessions that would reach a wider and more diverse audience than any previous platform.
 Expect more of this in 2018 - but you'll only get notified if you are a subscriber of have liked the page on FB.
 If you missed the mini series I ran throughout November, you can catch up over at the Youtube channel here.